krollobrocket/custom-php-settings/readme.txt

 In the premium version, when running PHP as an apache module and using an **.htaccess** file for configuration, you are able to add custom environment variables.
 These will be accessible by using the super global **$_SERVER** array.
+In order for this to work you will need to have the mod_env module enabled in your apache setup.

 = Resources =